gurubagawan/ada-test/README.md

 In the detail view, make sure to **highlight** the search terms in the text if it's in the answer's content.

 *Users may have input unsafe strings to try to expose XSS vulnerabilities in our application.
-Make sure to render highlights and other strings in a safe and secure way*
+Make sure to render highlights and other strings in a safe and secure way.*

 ### Challenge 3